flutter/website/src/get-started/flutter-for/ios-devs.md

 ### Responsive and adaptive design

-In SwiftUI, you often use `GeometryReader` to create relative view sizes.
+In SwiftUI, you use `GeometryReader` to create relative view sizes.
-For example, by setting the _width _to `geometry.size.width` multiplied by some factor, or using it as a breakpoint to change the design of your app.
+For example, you may set the _width _to `geometry.size.width` multiplied by some factor.
+Or, you can use it as a breakpoint to change the design of your app.
-Alternatively, you can use environments such as `horizontalSizeClass` that tell you if the size class is `.regular` or `.compact`.
+Alternatively, you can see if the size class is `.regular` or `.compact`. using `horizontalSizeClass`.

-In Flutter, you can take a similar approach using the [`LayoutBuilder`][] class to get the `BoxConstraints` object, or the [`MediaQuery.of()`][] in your build functions to get the size and orientation of your current app.
+In Flutter, you can take a similar approach by getting the `BoxConstraints` object from the [`LayoutBuilder`][] class.
+Or, you can use the [`MediaQuery.of()`][] in your build functions to get the size and orientation of your current app.
 For more information, check out [Creating responsive and adaptive apps][].

 ### Managing state

-In SwiftUI, the `@State` property wrapper is used to represent the internal state of a SwiftUI view, as follows:
+In SwiftUI, you use the `@State` property wrapper to represent the internal state of a SwiftUI view, as follows:

 ```swift